Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The results of an environmental impact assessment are published, usually together with the permit request of the concerned project.
 In a few limited cases, there is no obligation to publish the permit request of the project.
 In those cases, the results of environmental impact assessment are published separately.

-Anyone may inspect the published report and the results of the environmental impact assessment unless overriding public or private interests require secrecy.
+Anyone may inspect the published report and the results of the environmental impact assessment within 30 days, unless overriding public or private interests require secrecy.
 Trade and business secrecy must be preserved in all cases.

 The right to inspection includes the environmental report itself as well as any other information and document relevant for the decision-making process, such as plans, technical reports and specific files.